ZeroLikviz/godot_plugin-neural-network/README.md

-DOCUMENTATION IS NOT USEFUL ANYMORE.
+DOCUMENTATION IS USELESS.
 I will create new documentation about 18-19-th of February.
 -
 TODO:
 - add user friendly functions to GPUNNET class